ChasNelson1990/chasnelson.co.uk/content/course/2019a_rsb/index.md

 event: "Royal Society of Biology"
 event_url: "https://www.rsb.org.uk/events?layout=list&type=11"
 location: "London UK"
+summary: "First intensive 1-day course for biologists new to python."
-summary: "There's no escaping it - computing is becoming an essential part of the scientist toolkit.
+abstract: "There's no escaping it - computing is becoming an essential part of the scientist toolkit.
 From coping with the data deluge by automated analysis or simulating a mathematical model of your system, coding is an essential skill for the modern biologist.
 This hands-on, one-day course will introduce you to Python, a popular and powerful computer language.
 You will learn the basics of working with Python through the increasingly popular Jupyter Notebook system.
 But Don't Panic - this course is designed for those with no existing coding experience."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.